Gangster Deepak Tinu, accused in Moosewala murder case, escapes from custody; cop sacked | Law-Order

 Gangster Deepak Tinu, one of the accused in singer Sidhu Moosewala's murder, escaped from police custody in Mansa district, in a major embarrassment for Punjab Police which sacked the officer incharge and arrested him.

-Tinu escaped from the custody of the Crime Investigation Agency (CIA) unit of the Mansa Police on Saturday night when he was brought on a production warrant from Goindwal Sahib jail in Tarn Taran district in another case.
+Tinu, hailing from Haryana's Bhiwani, fled from the custody of the Crime Investigation Agency (CIA) unit of the Mansa Police on the intervening night of Saturday and Sunday when he was brought on a production warrant from Goindwal Sahib jail in Tarn Taran district in another case.

 He said police teams have fanned out to nab Tinu.